luco2018/ATKS/README.md

 ---
 All ATKS executables extend from the AtksExecutable class.
 An executable must import the project to which it belongs.<br>

+While we encourage teams to use the ThenWhatTree package to define executables, the VASE platform can run any python modules that users choose.
+The example below is based on ThenWhatTree executables.

 The executables directory contains an empty \_\_init__.py file and any scripts available to be run.
 ATKS expects an executable to return a string.
 There are no constraints on the name of a project, however, the name should be unique to avoid aliasing with executables from other ATKS projects.
 <pre>
 > ls Executables/